AndreaSilva/LSB/Piloto_Dengue/data/Base_Datos/Base_Datos_Dengue/README.md

 ### How was created this file: ###

-- The information of the database was download of GenBank on the search of key word "Dengue virus[organism]" using the Rentrez R package.
+- The information of the database was a download of GenBank on the search of the keyword "Dengue virus[organism]" using the Rentrez R package.
 (Implemented in: `bd_genbank.R`)

 - The columns 'Country', 'Location', 'Year' and 'Month' were generated in base to the column 'Comments' using the functions grepl and math in R with the script `bd_cleaning.R`

-- The database was open in `openRefine` for unifiqued the names and remove space and special characters
+- The database was open in `openRefine` for to unify the names and remove space and special characters

-- The geographic coordinates was obtained from the names of the countries and locations using the API Google Maps in R with the script `coordenadas.R`
+- The geographic coordinates were obtained from the names of the countries and locations using the API Google Maps in R with the script `coordenadas.R`

 ------------------
 ### Version ###